Ultimate Really Right Stuff Tripod Guide – 2026

 RRS Series 1 Tripods

-The Series 1 tripod range has undergone more changes than any other part of the RRS tripod catalog during the past decade.
+The Series 1 tripod range has undergone more changes than any other part of the RRS tripod catalog over the past fifteen years.
 Gone are the old TFC-14 and TQC-14 models, both MK1 and MK2.
-Now we have the Ascend 14, which has four variations, and the TFCX-13, an ultra-compact model for those who prefer significant weight savings over maximum height.
+Now we have the Ascend 14, which has four variations, along with the TFCX-14, TFCX-14L, and the TFCX-13, an ultra-compact model for those who prefer significant weight savings over maximum height.

 The Ascend-14 Series

 The Ascend-14 Series is Really Rights Stuff’s answer to the all-purpose ultralight tripod.
-Although the folded diameter of the Ascend tripod is the same as the RRS TFCX-13 tripod, the Ascend-14 manages to fit a quick column between the folded legs using a clever scalloped design.
+Although the folded diameter of the Ascend tripod is the same as that of the RRS TFCX tripods, the Ascend-14 manages to fit a quick column between the folded legs using a clever scalloped design.
 This lever-locked column can be inverted for ground-level shooting or shortened to save some weight.
 The Ascend-14 tripod is available in four different versions: Ascend-14 BH, Ascend-14 PL, Ascend-14L BH, and Ascend-14L PL.

-The BH versions of the tripod have a built-in ball head.
-With its inverted design, this head resembles the RRS BPC-16 microball.
-The PL versions of the tripod have a regular platform with a 3/8 16″ stud.
-The platform on the PL versions is sized to match the RRS BH-30 ball head perfectly.
+The BH versions of the tripod feature a built-in ball head.
+With its inverted design, this head resembles the RRS BPC-16 Microball.
+The PL versions of the tripod have a standard platform with a 3/8″16 stud.
+The platform on the PL versions is sized to perfectly match the RRS BH-30 ball head.
 The L versions of the Ascend-14 are taller (66.6″ vs. 58.2″) and have a longer folded length (19.6″ vs. 17.1″) than the non-L versions.

 The Quick Column on all Ascend tripods adds 10.1″ (26cm) to the tripod’s height.
-The Max Height measurements in the tripod specifications table include the column height, so if you want to know how tall the Ascend tripods can go without raising the Quick Column, you’ll have to deduct 10.1″ from the specified max height.
-The result is that the Ascend-14L, with its Quick Column lowered, is only 2 inches shorter than the regular Ascend-14 with its column raised.
-If you avoid using tripod center columns, the L version of the Ascend-14 is the one for you and the one I chose.
+The Max Height measurements in the tripod specifications table include the column height.
+If you want to know how tall the Ascend tripods can go without raising the Quick Column, you’ll have to subtract 10.1″ from the specified max height.
+This means the Ascend-14L, with its Quick Column lowered, is only 2 inches shorter than the regular Ascend-14 with its column raised.
+If you avoid using tripod center columns, the L version of the Ascend-14 is the one for you—and the one I chose.

 The RRS TFCX-13 is a 3-section Series 1 tripod with a very short maximum height of 41.19″ (104.62 cm).
 This compromise in height results in a weight of just 2 lb (965 g).
 An optional 7″ riser can be screwed to the tripod’s Apex, but do note that this is not a center column.
 It cannot be retracted between the tripod’s legs.
 Thus, when attached, it adds to the folded length unless you detach it.

-The TFCX-13 is a niche tripod that might interest ounce-counting hikers or those who plan to sit behind their tripod all day in a photo blind.
-Just don’t purchase this as your only tripod.
-It’ll be the wrong choice for 99.9% of those reading this guide.
-Judging by the marketing rollout of this tripod, which went exclusively to hunting websites, this tripod was designed first and foremost for the RRS SOAR catalog.
+The TFCX-13 is a niche tripod that might appeal to ounce-counting hikers or those planning to stay behind their tripod all day in a photo blind.
+Just avoid using this as your only tripod.
+It would be the wrong choice for 99.9% of readers of this guide.
+Judging by how this tripod was marketed—primarily through hunting websites—it seems to have been designed mainly for the RRS SOAR catalog.

 RRS Series 2 Tripods